Solving Stonehenge in the simplest way possible… Graphically.

 We owe the background image to John Wood, who

-surveyed Stonehenge in 1740 and graciously passed his
+surveyed Stonehenge in 1740 with great accuracy, and

 John's feet and inch measurements were converted into

-into CAD at the rate of one MY equaling 32.664 inches.
+CAD at the rate of one My equalling 32.664 inches.

 This figure represents the maximum amount of sky that the sun